Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

-The estimates changed only slightly from the unrestricted ones in (\ref{eq:estimates1}), and the negative impact responses of output and commodity prices in the fourth column remain statistically insignificant.
+The estimates obtained for the structural parameters under the above-described identification changed only slightly from the unrestricted ones in (\ref{eq:estimates1}), and they are presented in Appendix~\ref{sec:structparestimates}.
 The estimates for $\lambda_{23}$ and $\lambda_{24}$ are somewhat close to each other relative to their standard errors, but due to our zero constraint on the inflation, Proposition~\ref{prop:ident2} identifies the monetary policy shock even if $\lambda_{23}=\lambda_{24}$ (or $\lambda_{21}=\lambda_{24}$).
-Notably, the monetary policy shock is identified also if additionally $\lambda_{2i}=\lambda_{2j}$ for any $i,j=1,2,3$, so our identification is not particularly sensitive to the validity of the unjustified Assumption~\ref{as:eigenvalues} (while the approximate standard errors and the Wald test results are invalid if the assumption fails).
+The monetary policy shock is identified also if additionally $\lambda_{2i}=\lambda_{2j}$ for any $i,j=1,2,3$, so our identification is not particularly sensitive to the validity of the unjustified Assumption~\ref{as:eigenvalues} (while the approximate standard errors and the Wald test results are invalid if the assumption fails).